spacetelescope/jwst/docs/jwst/rscd/reference_files.rst

 The parameters in equation 3 and 3.1 are:

-    - :math:`Counts{3}`  in equation 3  is an estimate of the what the last group in the previous integration would have been if saturation did not exist.
+    - :math:`Counts{3}` in equation 3 is an estimate of the what the last group in the previous integration would have been if saturation did not exist
     - :math:`sat_\text{mzp}`  in equation 3 is in the RSCD table
     - :math:`scale_\text{sat}`  in equation 3 is SAT_SCALE in the RSCD table
     - :math:`sat_{zp}` in equation 3.1 is in the RSCD table
     - :math:`sat_{slope}` in equation 3.1 is  in the RSCD table
     - :math:`sat_2` in equation 3.1 is SAT2 in the RSCD table
     - :math:`evenrow_{corrections}` in equation 3.1 is SAT_ROWTERM in the RSCD table
     - N is the number of groups per integration